Program Introduction for Interviewing Child and Adolescent Psychiatry Fellows

 Craig Donnelly, MD Director of Residency Training

 Welcome to Child & Adolescent Psychiatry Fellowship program!
 Dartmouth Hitchcock Medical Center and Geisel School of Medicine at Dartmouth is the largest academic medical center system north of Boston, located in the beautiful upper Connecticut River valley.
-We are a medium-size fellowship program (“Goldilocks zone” with 6 Child Fellows) within a large two-state (Vermont and New Hampshire) rural region.
-Dartmouth College provides a unique cultural and intellectual hub and a rich diversity of resources for our area.
+We are a medium-size fellowship program (“Goldilocks zone” with 6 Child Fellows) within a large 2 state (Vermont and New Hampshire) rural region.
+Dartmouth College, the smallest of the Ivy League schools, provides a unique cultural and intellectual hub and a rich diversity of resources in our area.
 Our community is safe, family-oriented with abundant outdoor activities available year-round.
 We emphasize tailoring our training experiences to our fellows' unique interests, where learning the art, craft, and science of child psychiatry can be pursued with strong collegial support.
-Our program has a close-knit, family feel where fellows work closely with faculty in providing subspecialty care across a variety of clinical experiences (e.g., PANS/PANDAS, Autism Care, Neurodevelopmental, Psychotherapy, Neuropsychological testing, Psychopharmacology, and Consultation-Liaison, to name a few).
-We have been doing Tele-psychiatry for nearly 20 years owing to our rural location and fellows have excellent opportunities to develop expertise as collaborative consultants with Pediatrician and primary care colleagues.
-We have no overnight or in-house call.
-We have excellent resources for those fellows seeking research or with population health-oriented interests, including The Dartmouth Institute for Healthcare Policy Research, Thayer Engineering School, Tuck Business School and our Translational Sciences program-SYNERGY.
+Our program has a close-knit, family feel where fellows work closely with faculty in providing subspecialty care across a variety of clinical experiences (e.g., PANS/PANDAS, Autism Care, Neurodevelopmental, Psychotherapy, Neuropsychological testing, Inpatient med-psych expertise, Psychopharmacology, and Consultation-Liaison, to name a few).
+We were innovators in Tele-psychiatry and have developed unique models of care owing to our rural location.
+Our fellows have excellent opportunities to develop expertise as collaborative consultants with pediatric and primary care colleagues.
+We have excellent resources for those fellows seeking research opportunities or with interests in population health, including: The Dartmouth Institute for Healthcare Policy Research, Thayer Engineering School, Tuck Business School and our Center for Technology and Behavioral Health.

 There are opportunities through our Leadership in Preventative Medicine Program to pursue an MPH simultaneously with Child Psychiatry training at no cost to you.
-We have an extraordinarily diverse group of Child Fellows who go on to pursue a variety of careers in academic child psychiatry, research, further fellowship training in Forensics, Autism and Addictions, as well as hospital or group-based practice.
+We have historically had an extraordinarily diverse group of Child Fellows who go on to pursue a variety of careers in academic child psychiatry, research, further fellowship training in Forensics, Autism and Addictions, as well as hospital or group-based practice.
 There are many opportunities in the local region for fellows to pursue their careers after training.
-Are you looking for a high volume, high intensity, high-stress program in a big city setting?
+Are you looking for a high- volume, high- intensity, high-stress program in a big city setting?
 Then look further, because that is not us.
-If you are looking for a program that offers a broad training experience in child psychiatry, emphasizes quality in learning, and has close working relationships with faculty then we just might be the program for you.
-We would be happy to speak with you about the many exciting opportunities here, so please feel free to reach out to us for more information.
+However, if you are looking for a program that offers a broad training experience in the art, craft and science of child psychiatry, that emphasizes quality in learning, time for patient care, and has close working relationships/mentoring with faculty, then we just might be the program for you.
+We would be happy to speak with you about the many exciting opportunities here at Dartmouth, so please feel free to reach out to us for more information.

 Rotation schedule